isabella232/dynamic-media-classic.en-1/help/creating-offer-set.md

 1. Change parameter values to create the offer.
 For example, enter different text in a text field, change the size of a layer, swap one image for another, or choose a different viewer preset.
 1. Click **Save** or **Save As** to save the offer as part of the offer set.

-   The Target Classic Offer Set page lists the offers you created.
+   The Test&Target Offer Set page lists the offers you created.

 1. Repeat steps 3 through 5 to create more offers for the set.
 1. When you finish, near the lower-right corner of the page, ensure that **Publish after save** is selected (default).
 1. Click **Close**, enter a name for the offer set, and then click **Save**.

-Before you close the Target Classic Offer Set page, push the offer set to Target Classic.
-See [Pushing offer sets to Target Classic](pushing-offer-sets-target-classic.md#pushing_offer_sets_to_target_classic).
+Before you close the Test&Target Offer Set page, push the offer set to Target Standard/Premium.
+See [Pushing offer sets to Test&Target](pushing-offer-sets-target.md#pushing_offer_sets_to_target).

 ## Creating an offer set with images or videos {#creating-an-offer-set-with-images-or-videos}